Our Newest Items

 If you are in need of a "quickie" appraisal of your Wedgwood piece or pieces, we will send you an email with information and evaluation at a reduced rate from our formal, written Wedgwood appraisal.
 Place an order by clicking on the item # below, then Add to Shopping Cart, add details in the box provided with your item/s listed, the marks on the back or bottom and whatever you know about the item/s and we'll respond as quickly as possible.
 If we need photos, we'll ask you to email them.

-We will send you an invoice for $7.95 via PAYPAL which you can pay via your Paypal funds, an echeck or credit card even if you do NOT have or want a Paypal account.
+We will send you an invoice for $15.00 via PAYPAL which you can pay via your Paypal funds, an echeck or credit card even if you do NOT have or want a Paypal account.
 It's quick, simple, and best of all secure.
-We also welcome your personal check drawn to Alexis Antiques, Inc.
+We also welcome your personal check drawn to Alexis Antiques, Inc. Additional questions after you receive the appraisal at no further charge of course.

 Feel free to email with any questions and thanks for visiting our website!